yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

  1. Remount the partition back as read-write.
  {{{
 root@router $ mount -o remount,rw /dev/mtdblock/4 /jffs}}}
- 1. Prepare to receive the nvram data on the target machine.
+ 1. Prepare to receive the NVRAM data on the target machine.
  {{{
 plouj@linuxbox $ nc -l -p 7777 | dd of=wrt-nvram.bin}}}
- 1. Send the nvram data to the target machine
+ 1. Send the NVRAM data to the target machine
  {{{
 root@router $ dd if=/dev/mtdblock/3 | nc linuxbox 7777}}}